 Finding user-generated content is easy.
 Your Instagram profile has a section that shows you all the posts you have been tagged in.
 Also, consider searching for #[yourrestaurantname] to see if people have posted without tagging you.

-Once you have identified great user-generated content, just send each user a DM saying you appreciate the post and that you’d love if you could share the content.
+Once you have identified great user-generated content, just send each user a DM saying you appreciate the post and that you’d love it if you could share the content.
 Make it known that you are happy to provide credit via a tag.
-You’ll likely find that most people are more than happy for you to share their posts.
+You’ll likely find that most Instagram users are more than happy for you to share their posts.